Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experiments

 \section{Experiments}

-The previous two NPE-MMD approaches mainly evaluated performance against contamination \citep{huang2024learning}, where a fraction of the sample is replaced with corrupted observations \citep{huber1981robust}, or noise applied to all observations \citep{swierc2024domain_npe}.
+In all experiments, we benchmark NPE-MMD and NPE-DANN against an NPE baseline as well as NNPE \citep{ward2022robust} as an instantiation of a simple additive noise training modification \citep{cranmer2020frontier, bernaerts2023combined}.
+The two existing works on NPE-MMD approaches mainly evaluated performance against contamination \citep{huang2023learning}, where a fraction of the sample is replaced with corrupted observations \citep{huber1981robust}, or noise applied to all observations \citep{swierc2024domain_npe}.
 Both of these scenarios are cases of likelihood misspecification where ignoring noise is desirable (\textbf{Target 2}).
+That is, the inference target is the posterior $p(\thetab \mid \widetilde{\x})$ of the assumed probabilistic model given the uncontaminated or (implicitly) denoised data set $\widetilde{\x}$.
-To obtain a clearer insight into the strengths and limitations of NPE-UDA methods, we systematically evaluate the behavior of NPE-MMD and NPE-DANN in various likelihood/data and prior misspecification scenarios.

-Experiment \ref{exp:gaussian} starts with a simple and controllable setting that allows for comparing the NPE-UDA methods not only against standard NPE and NNPE \citep{ward2022robust}, but also the analytic posterior under \textbf{Target 1}.
-Afterwards, Experiment \ref{exp:denoising} explores whether the results can be replicated in a challenging setting with a high-dimensional parameter space.
-We evaluate a range of metrics: (i) normalized root mean squared error (NRMSE) to measure approximation error; (ii) expected calibration error (ECE) to measure probabilistic calibration; (iii) posterior contraction (PC) to measure information gain from prior to posterior; (iv) posterior predictive distance (PPD; via MMD), the only performance metric obtainable on $\x_\tobs$ in real-world settings; and (v) summary space domain distance (SSDD; via MMD) to measure domain alignment.
-Please refer to the Appendix for details concerning the metrics (\ref{app:metrics}), Experiment \ref{exp:gaussian} (\ref{app:exp_gaussian}), and Experiment \ref{exp:denoising} (\ref{app:bayesian_denoising}).
+Experiment 1 introduces a canonical contamination setting, in which we explore the sensitivity of NPE-UDA methods' to hyperparameters using Bayesian optimization.
+Afterwards, we expand the scope by comprehensively evaluating various likelihood/data and prior misspecification scenarios to obtain clearer insights into the strengths and limitations of the robust methods.
+Experiment 2 starts with a simple and controllable setting that allows for comparing the NPE-UDA methods not only against standard NPE and NNPE \citep{ward2022robust}, but also to the analytic posterior under \textbf{Target 1}.
+Experiment 3 explores whether the result patterns can be replicated in a challenging setting with a high-dimensional parameter space.
+Lastly, since we are ultimately interested in the robustness of NPE in genuine scientific applications, Experiment 4 tests the methods on a massive real-world data set of human decision-making \citep{von_krause_mental_2022}.

+We evaluate a range of metrics to enable a holistic assessment of the compared methods: